rouven0/TruckSimulatorBot/README.md

 Small Truck Simulator app using the [flask-discord-interactions](https://github.com/Breq16/flask-discord-interactions) library

 ## Self-host this bot
-### Install
-Simply install and set up this bot using `make`.
-Superuser permissions are required to set up the bots systemd service Before, please provide a .env file containing the following variables:
+Simply self host this bot using docker.
+The internal server is running on port 9000.
+The following environment variables are required for the bot to work:
 ```env
 DISCORD_CLIENT_ID
 DISCORD_PUBLIC_KEY